Around France

 Itinerary: Saint- Remy, Le Baux de Provence, La Bastide Rose.

 Even though I had been to Saint-Remy, I was anxious to see it again.
-My last trip was in the springtime and I knew the surroundings would look much different in the summer.
+My last trip was in the springtime, and I knew the surroundings would look much different in the summer.
 Of course, who can resist shopping and lunch in the beautiful town of Saint-Remy?
-In Les Baux de Provence we were headed straight to see the famous light show (Carrières de Lumières).
+In Les Baux de Provence, we were headed straight to see the famous light show (Carrières de Lumières).
 A wine tasting at Cave Vignoble Sainte Berthe was conveniently nearby.
 Next, dinner and overnight at La Bastide Rose.

 St. Paul de Mausolee in Saint-Remy -Morning tour